All the information you will need about your blue recycling bin.

 - Empty aerosols

 - Plastic bottles and bottle lids.
 Please take the bottle lids off before putting them in your blue bin.
+The lids can also go into your blue bin.

 - Lids from glass bottles and jars.